callstack/byorg-ai/docs/src/docs/core/plugins.md

 ## Effect example

-Also, let's create an effect that will be run after we get a response from AI and process it.
-If the user is an admin, or the response ended with an error we'll do nothing, otherwise we will increase the messages count for a user.
+Now, let's create an effect that runs after receiving a response from the AI.
+If the user is an admin or the response ends with an error, it does nothing.
+Otherwise, it increases the message count for the user.

 ```js
 import { MessageResponse } from '@callstack/byorg-core';